JuliaLang/www.julialang.org/blog/_posts/2019-03-19-debuggers.md

 Rebugger enters calls via a key binding.
 To try it, type `gcd(10, 20)` and *without hitting enter* type Meta-i (Esc-i, Alt-i, or option-i).
-After a short pause you should see some display; type `?` to see the possible actions:
+After a short pause the display should update; type `?` to see the possible actions:

 ![Rebugger](/images/blog/2019-03-19-debuggers/rebugger_interpret.png)